Do You Tip Tattoo Artists? – How Much to Tip a Tattoo Artist

 If you’re an accountant and have valuable tax advice to give your tattoo artist, if you’re a fashion designer and have a great-looking jacket to give them, or if you’re a marketing consultant with a few ideas about how they could double their business, feel free to give it to them if you want.
 Just don’t do it to get out of tipping.

-Some tattoo artist might welcome your goods or services and would be willing to work out an exchange.
+Some tattoo artists might welcome your goods or services and would be willing to work out an exchange.

 If they offer you a few free sessions in exchange for you looking over their advertising strategy and giving your professional opinion or for some collectible items from your record shop, that’s great.